Who knew that Australia’s biggest rock is not in fact Uluru? Instead, it is Western Australia that lays claim to having the largest rock in the world.

 Mount Augustus Tourist Park

-Among the alluvial plains and arid shrubland, the Mount Augustus Tourist Park provides a little oasis with palm trees and green grass.
+Among the alluvial plains and arid shrubland, the Mount Augustus Outback Tourist Park provides a little oasis with palm trees and green grass.

 The tourist park offers friendly accommodation, including basic units, powered and unpowered sites for caravans and tents.
 There’s a covered camp kitchen, old but clean ablution blocks as well a shop with basic necessities and most importantly fuel.

-Dogs are welcome but remember that no pets are allowed inside the national park.
+The caravan park is dog-friendly but remember that no pets are allowed inside the national park.

 Currently all roads to Mount Augustus are gravel.
 These are well maintained but do expect potholes, dips and riverbeds.
 The visitor brochure says that Mount Augustus is accessible with a 2WD – this really depends on the vehicle and what you want to put it through.

-We took the road from Mullewa along the Landor Mt Augustus Road on the way there and along the the Towera Lyons Road on the way out to Exmouth with a stop at Emu Creek Station.
+We took the road from Mullewa along the Landor Mt Augustus Road on the way there and along the Towera Lyons Road on the way out to Exmouth with a stop at Emu Creek Station.
 We passed ten cars in our four days of driving and that was during the (busy) school holiday period.

 Don’t rely on Google Maps for estimating driving times as they are inaccurate.
 Our average speed was around 60km per hour and that was in a 4WD without towing anything.